 Parenting & Custody

-- Visiting parent: who has the child less than 40%; and
+- Shared parent, who has the child more than 40%.

-- Shared parent: who has the child more than 40%.
+- Visiting parent, who has the child less than 40%

 Negotiated settlements typically offer the best overall outcomes.
-Settlements often reduce costs and stress levels and can preserve relationships.
-This is especially important where young child are involved – as it is critical to ensure effective communication with your partner for the years to follow.
+They often reduce costs and stress levels and can preserve relationships.
+This is especially important where young child are involved to help ensure effective communication with your partner for the years to follow.

 - Make day-to-day decisions

 - Have day-to-day physical care and supervision of the child